Football: Real streak halted by Valencia draw

 However, like on so many occasions last season, Madrid had a late reply as Asensio curled home a free-kick seven minutes from time.

-Casemiro deputised as an auxiliary centre-back, whilst Asensio came into the side in the only change from last weekend's 3-0 win at Deportivo la Coruna.

-And the Spanish international made an instant impact as he pounced on a slack pass by Kondogbia before slotting into the far corner on his favoured left foot.
+A draw ends Real's eight-game winning run stretching back to May and sees the European champions fall two points behind rivals Barcelona after just two games of the La Liga season.

+"I can't be happy with the result, but the performance was excellent and we deserved more today," said Madrid boss Zinedine Zidane.
+"That's football, you can't always win.
+We've lost two points, but I am very proud of my players.

-Valencia have endured two dreadful years, finishing 12th for the past two seasons, but there were encouraging signs of a revival under new coach Marcelino Garcia Toral in their response to going behind.
+Valencia have endured two dreadful years, finishing 12th for the past two seasons, but there were further encouraging signs of a revival under new coach Marcelino Garcia Toral after their opening day win over Las Palmas.

-Only an excellent save from Valencia goalkeeper Neto kept the scores level at half-time as Madrid broke at frightening pace from a Valencia corner before Karim Benzema's shot was turned behind.
+"It was a great spectacle," said Marcelino.
+"A draw was a fair result, although either side could have won.
+I am sure the fans will be proud of their players.
+You can see what we are working on and that we want to be a solid and bold team."

+Madrid were without the suspended Cristiano Ronaldo and Sergio Ramos and their presence at both ends of the field was felt in a wide open game filled with chances at both ends.

-Isco and Benzema twice then passsed up huge chances with just Neto to beat as Real ended the half firmly on top.
+Isco and Karim Benzema twice then passed up huge chances with just Neto to beat as Real ended the half firmly on top.

 Madrid's pressure continued after the break as Casemiro and Luka Modric saw long-range efforts tipped wide by the impressive Neto.